phoenixr-codes/aprompt/README.md

 * turn `match`es to `if-else`s
 * add demo file and add a GIF of it to the README (instead of only the choice variant)
 * add GIFs to all prompt engines docs
-* turn simple formatter to a class
+* turn simple formatter into a class
 * add logo